Argentina's Guzman signals faster than expected economic recovery in 2021

 Fernandez, who led the videoconference from his residence in Buenos Aires, urged investors to bet on the country, especially in areas such as energy, in lithium mining and in agro-industrial production.

+Regarding agriculture, the president said: “What is lacking are investments to expand local primary production.”

+The South American grains powerhouse is already the worlds No. 3 corn exporter and top supplier of soymeal livestock feed, used to fatten hogs and poultry from Europe to Southeast Asia.

-Reporting by Eliana Raszewski in Buenos Aires Writing by Hugh Bronstein Editing by Matthew Lewis
+Reporting by Eliana Raszewski in Buenos Aires; Writing by Hugh Bronstein; Editing by Matthew Lewis and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.